exasol/virtual-schema-common-java/README.md

 | [Java Hamcrest](http://hamcrest.org/JavaHamcrest/)                           | Checking for conditions in code via matchers           | BSD                           |
 | [JUnit](https://junit.org/junit5)                                            | Unit testing framework                                 | Eclipse Public License 1.0    |
 | [Mockito](http://site.mockito.org/)                                          | Mocking framework                                      | MIT License                   |

+## Open Source Project Support

+Please note that this is an open source project which is officially supported by Exasol.
+This module is part of a larger project called [Virtual Schemas](https://github.com/exasol/virtual-schema).

+Unless you are writing your own adapter based on this common module here, please check for problem solutions in the master project first.